Tourni-Cot® Digit Tourniquet

 Click Here to see the Tourni-Cot® in action.

-Mar-Med’s exsanguinating digital tourniquets, Tourni-Cot and Uni-Cot, create a bloodless field for emergency procedures on fingers and toes.
+Mar-Med’s exsanguinating digit tourniquets, Tourni-Cot and Uni-Cot, create a bloodless field for emergency procedures on fingers and toes.
 A bloodless field allows visualization to improve care, reduce complications and facilitate the use of tissue adhesives.
 Improvised methods commonly used in emergency rooms, like using a penrose drain or surgical glove, are known to apply dangerous levels of pressure and even be forgotten in place, sometimes resulting in tissue injury or amputations.
-Children’s hospitals and emergency departments are moving away from these risky improvised methods, and your facility should too.
+Pediatric and emergency departments are moving away from these risky improvised methods to digit tourniquets, and your facility should too!

 Using the Tourni-Cot® is Easy for Fingers and Toes